last-arg/bookmark_with_pocket/readme.md

 # Bookmark with Pocket
-Add bookmarks to Pocket based on simple rules.
+Add bookmarks to Pocket based on simple tag rules.

 ## Firefox bookmarking